China says some factories have violated anti-smog measures

 Residents in the capital said the gray air left them feeling depressed.

-“I have a child, but I can only keep him at home and he can’t even go out for sunshine, which really worries me,” said Zhan Yan.
+“I have a child, but I can only keep him at home and he can’t even go out for sunshine, which really worries me,” said salesman Zhan Yan.

-“The smog has a big negative impact on people’s emotions,” said another Beijing resident, Gao Yan.
+“The smog has a big negative impact on people’s emotions,” said another man, Gao Yan, who works for a consulting company.
 “We really hope we can live with a blue sky and be healthy.”

 China has long faced some of the worst air pollution in the world, blamed on its reliance of coal for energy and factory production, as well as a surplus of older, less efficient cars on its roads.
 Inadequate controls on industry and lax enforcement of standards have worsened the pollution problem.